 The Hong Kong banking sector has made good progress in preparing for the transition from LIBOR to ARRs.
 All AIs have developed a bank-wide transition plan, covering the following key elements:

 On compliance with the transition milestones, most AIs have started to offer ARR products and included fallback provisions in new LIBOR contracts.
-All except a small number of AIs have adhered to ISDA’s IBOR Fallbacks Protocol to implement fallbacks for relevant legacy derivatives contracts.
+All AIs have adhered to ISDA’s IBOR Fallbacks Protocol to implement fallbacks for relevant legacy derivatives contracts.
 The International Monetary Fund also examined the Hong Kong banking sector’s readiness for the LIBOR transition in its Financial Sector Assessment Program and concluded that transition risks have been well-managed.1

-With less than six months until the end of 2021 when most LIBOR settings will be discontinued, it is critical for AIs to complete their preparatory work in their LIBOR transition project.
+With less than four months until the end of 2021 when most LIBOR settings will be discontinued, it is critical for AIs to complete their preparatory work in their LIBOR transition project.
 The HKMA will continue to follow up with AIs where necessary to ensure a smooth transition from LIBOR to ARRs.